zmikez/The_IT_Guide/The_Guide.md

     -   If it requires unique or unusual knowledge. (security / spam)

-    -   It is changes a lot. (security / spam)
+    -   If is changes a lot. (security / spam)

 -   What CAN I rent: